Senior Resources » 10 Thrifty Tips for Living Alone After 60

 10 Thrifty Tips for Living Alone After 60

 In the US alone, over 27% of adults aged 60 and older live alone.
+That’s 3 in 10 seniors!
 Whether you live by yourself by choice or happenstance, you’ve probably made the most of your independence.
-Maybe you enjoy your lifestyle, but for most older adults, finances are a constant source of worry.
-In fact, one study showed that finances often trouble older adults more than death!
+But that doesn’t mean that you don’t worry about your finances from time to time.
+One study even showed that older adults worry about their money more than death!
 Fortunately, it doesn’t have to be that way!
 The choices you make today could lead to a stress-free tomorrow.
 Here are 10 thrifty tips for living alone after 60.

 Advertisement.